 People with class 4 PAH who do not improve with vasodilator testing may begin either endothelin or nitric oxide pathway drugs, along with a prostacyclin treatment.

-Taking more than one group of PAH medication can improve quality of life for people with PAH.
+Taking more than one group of PAH medication can improve quality of life for people with pulmonary arterial hypertension.
 This strategy can also help people with PAH live longer.

 Be sure to talk to your doctor when starting, switching, or combining medications for PAH.
-They can help you determine the best treatment plan for your PAH.
+Based on the severity and symptoms of your PAH, they can help determine the best treatment plan for you.

 Are you living with pulmonary arterial hypertension?
-Which treatments have helped you?
+Which treatments have helped your symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.